sl-solution/InMemoryDatasets.jl/docs/src/man/formats.md

 month (generic function with 3 methods)
 ```

-When the formatted values are not needed for some columns, a call to `removeformat!` can remove their `format`s,
+When the formatted values are not needed for some columns, a call to `removeformat!` can remove them,

 ```jldoctest
 julia> removeformat!(sale, [1,2])